-mothodo and material for ionious and material for contaminant and cleaning ap Minor Spills Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
+Minor Spills Clean up all spills immediately.
+Avoid breathing vapours/ aerosols/ or dusts and avoid contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.